xrdocs/programmability/_tutorials/2022-07-20-a-guide-to-on-box-python-scripting.md

 ## Process Scripts

 Process scripts are the best way to automatically monitor operational data within IOS-XR.
 Since process scripts run continuously by nature, we must register them with AppMgr for them to run.
-Information about how to correctly set up process scripts can be found [here](https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-5/programmability/configuration/guide/b-programmability-cg-asr9000-75x/process-scripts.html).
+Information about how to correctly set up process scripts can be found <a href="https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-5/programmability/configuration/guide/b-programmability-cg-asr9000-75x/process-scripts.html" target="_blank">here</a>

 Process scripts begin with a typical Python `if __name__ == "__main__":` statement.
 In this statement, there must be an infinite loop, which can call any necessary helper functions.
 Many process scripts also utilize the `time` library, which allows the script to wait for a number of seconds (or minutes) at the end of the script before running again.
 This is helpful in saving power, since script execution is suspended during this time.

 ### NETCONF RPCs

 When creating a process script, a common practice is to use a NETCONF RPC to retrieve and edit operational data.
 We can import `NetconfClient` from the `iosxr.netconf.netconf_lib` in order to access an RPC.
-All [NETCONF operations](https://en.wikipedia.org/wiki/NETCONF#Operations:~:text=SNMP%20modeling%20language.-,Operations,-%5Bedit%5D) are available with this rpc with the following syntax:
+All  <a href="https://en.wikipedia.org/wiki/NETCONF#Operations:~:text=SNMP%20modeling%20language.-,Operations,-%5Bedit%5D" target="_blank">NETCONF operations</a> are available with this rpc with the following syntax:

 <div class="highlighter-rouge">
 <pre class="highlight">